Home » Course » Sides

 • more Litehouse® freeze-dried chives (because it is too good!)

-Whip this up, double or triple the portion if you must, store in the refrigerator, drizzle it on whatever (salad, other grilled or roasted meats and veggies etc) and you will be thanking me later!
+Whip this up, double or triple the portion if you must, store in the refrigerator, drizzle it onto your grilled fingerling potatoes for some amazing flavors.

 Bacon vinaigrette on a skillet with a spatula

-A fun and delicious spin if you need a break this summer from regular potato salads or roasted potato dishes.
+This grilled fingerling potatoes recipe is fun and delicious spin if you need a break this summer from regular potato salads or roasted potato dishes.

 When you are grilling your burgers or meats outdoor, just throw some fingerling potatoes on there too since you are already firing up the grill!